chifundohiwa/chifundo_thesis/README.md

   $docker run --rm -v $PWD:/fastq biocontainers/bwa:v0.7.15_cv3 bwa index /fastq/chr19_chr19_KI270866v1_alt.fasta
 9.Do alignment
+  $bash 01_Alignment.sh ( sample name here without the blankets i.e.7859_GPI) 10.check results file to contain a BAM and a LOG folder.
+   The BAM folder should contain "solted bam file"
-  $bash 01_Alignment.sh ( sample name here without the blankets i.e.7859_GPI) 10.Add all current changes to the next commit in githud (always use git status to know what to do next)
+10.Add all current changes to the next commit in githud (always use git status to know what to do next)
   $git add
   $git commit -m " message for tracking changes"
   $git push origin master
+11.The reference forder at this point should contain 6 files, the original fasta file, .bwt;.pac; .sa; .ann; .amb